tumble-weed/myhelp/help.md

 # vim get output of last bash command to paste into vim
 :r !ret
 # analyze code to see which breakpoints are actually active?
+#how to run an alias on a remote computer after ssh
 # ret and cap output of last command